Nutrition tips for pregnancy

 Learn the facts

 First of all, try to remember that your nutritional needs will change as you go through each trimester.
 You’ll also probably experience a variety of cravings and aversions – especially early on.
-If you’re unable to eat much or have any questions about your meals, make sure to reach out to your doctor.
+If you’re unable to eat much or have any questions about your meals, make sure to reach out to your OB provider.
 They can help you think about next steps.
 You may have to get creative to find foods that both agree with your stomach and give you plenty of energy.
 Taking a prenatal vitamin helps support your body during these times when many foods don’t sound good to you.

 Hydrate